sanjivsahani/snake-game--project/README.md

-# snake-game--project
+# snake-mania-
-snake game is based on a java script
+This is the java script based game project ,